 - Blood in the urine and semen

-- Difficulty achieving an erection
+- Difficulty getting an erection

 Prostate Cancer Treatment – Consider the Options

-- Stage of prostate cancer
+- Stage and aggressiveness of your prostate cancer

-- Current state of health and age
+- Your current state of health and age

-- Personal preferences
+- Personal preference for treatments

 For more prostate cancer information or to learn about candidacy requirements for robotic prostatectomy, contact us today.